It’s a new year, and many of us are welcoming 2022 with plans for a new and healthier eating plan. That’s a good thing!

 Ideally, when you lose weight, you’re looking to lose fat.
 Excess body fat can lead to a whole host of problems, including heart disease, diabetes, and unnecessary strain on your joints.

-The problem is that when you are not combining diet with exercise, your body will begin shedding muscle tissue as well as fat, and that’s when things begin to go off the rails.
+Eating healthier will help you lose fat, but if you are not also exercising, your body will begin to shed muscle as well as fat, and that’s when things begin to go off the rails.

 When you diet for weight loss, what you’re ultimately looking to do is change your overall body composition.